TeamChillax/design/gameplay_mechanics.md

 ## Getting Hit
 * Tanks will maintain an internal "health" attribute
 * Shots will maintain an internal "Damage" attribute.
-- inital implementation will give both attributes a value of 1 for legacy familiarity, attributes are only for extensibility
+- Initial implementation will give both attributes a value of 1 for legacy familiarity, attributes are only for extensibility